PostHog/posthog.com/contents/handbook/growth/sales/customer-onboarding.md

 ---
 ## Getting customers to value quickly

-We believe our unique value propositon is that we provide a fully-integrated Product Data stack, allowing users to go across Analytics, Recordings and Experimentation with ease.
-To that end, we want them to see this value as quickly as possible when evaluating us against other solutions.
+Our moat is that we have a fully-integrated tool that allows customers to go across Analytics, Recordings and Experimentation easily.
+We want new customers to see the value of this as quickly as possible when evaluating us against other solutions.

 For high-touch prospective customers the following process will get them onboarded quickly so that they can experience the value we provide using their own product data.